 By analytic, I mean doing some kind of processing that requires scanning all or most of the data.
 Analytic falls into two sub categories.
 By aggregate, I mean the classical data warehousing type queries.
 Under this sub category, some products support SQL and some do not.

 For NOSQL databases, that do not provide aggregation support in the database engine (e.g., Cassandra, HBase), pre computing the aggregates at the point of data ingestion and storing the aggregates is an alternative.

 Sometimes, the crisp categorization does not apply for some products.
 For example, Druid although a NOSQL analytic engine for aggregation, also has the the capability to ingest data in real time like Storm or Samza.
 In Druid, the aggregates are stored in memory across the cluster for fast access.

-By other sub category, I mean any kind custom algorithmic processing including predictive analytic.
+By algorithmic sub category, I mean any kind custom algorithmic processing including predictive analytic.
 Although Hadoop is the king in this space, Spark is a new kid on the block claiming better performance.
+Flink is the latest entry in this field.
 In addition to native HDFS, Hadoop also works with Hbase or Cassandra as the storage engine.

 By real time, I mean the capability to ingest and process real time stream.
 The processing could range from something as simple as cleaning up and pre processing of data to aggregation and algorithmic analysis.